 Community leaders’ meeting on tunnel proposal, North Sydney, Jan.
 2020

 Work is underway to prepare for the Beaches Link EIS – this covers the dive site through Flat Rock Gully bushland and tunnelling under Northbridge and into Middle Harbour.
-It is also the next step towards the proposal to destroy 6 hectares of unique bushland in Flat Rock Gully, Northbridge.
+It is also the next step towards the proposal to destroy 6 acres of unique bushland in Flat Rock Gully, Northbridge.
 Work is underway to prepare for the second EIS expected in June 2020.

 Belinda Rayment (EDO) and John Moratelli (WEPA) at community leaders’ meeting